projectacrn/acrn-hypervisor/doc/developer-guides/hld/hld-APL_GVT-g.rst

 partitioning (as presented later).
-To protect privileged resources, that is, the I/O registers and PTEs, corresponding accesses from the graphics driver in user VMs are trapped and forwarded to the GVT device model in SOS for emulation.
+To protect privileged resources, that is, the I/O registers and PTEs, corresponding accesses from the graphics driver in user VMs are trapped and forwarded to the GVT device model in Service VM for emulation.
 The device model leverages i915 interfaces to access the physical GPU.

 In addition, the device model implements a GPU scheduler that runs